ChilliCream/hotchocolate-docs/website/versioned_docs/version-9.1.0-preview.39/aspnet.md

 ]
 ```

-The second variant is called operation batching where you send in one request with multiple operations and sepcify the operations that shall be executed:
+The second variant is called operation batching where you send in one request with multiple operations and specify the operations that shall be executed:

 `http://localhost/graphql?batchOperations=[a,b]`